Decent-Partners/Feather-Protocol/README.md

 ## 🌐 Get Involved

 - Submit a `FEATHER::` remark via `system.remarkWithEvent` and dogfood the creation of Feather.
-- Index submitted Feathers and bring the flock together.
+- Index submitted Feathers in this trial phase and help bring the flock together.
-- Critique the concept and improve things.
+- Critique the concept, improve things, quit moaning etc.

 ---